fleblay/42-Philosophers/README.md

 Bonus part :

 <ul>
-  <li>Each philosopher is child process spawned by the main process</li>
+  <li>Each philosopher is a child process spawned by the father process</li>
-  <li>After spawning the last philosopher, the main thread become a monitoring process</li>
+  <li>After spawning the last philosopher, the father process become a monitoring process</li>
-  shared between all the threds so they can stop</li>
   <li>
   	Each philosopher process will spawn 2 threads :
 	<ul>
 		<li>A meal_goal_monitor deamon in charge of checking if the all the philosophers have eaten the requested amount of time</li>
 		<li>A dead_monitor deamon in charge of checking if one of the philosophers died starving</li>
 	</ul>
-	Each of theses processes are in a blocked state (sem_wait) and can be unlocked by the monitoring process.
-Doing so will terminate the other deamon before rejoining the main thread and exiting nicely
+	Each of theses threads are in a blocked state (sem_wait) and can be unlocked by the monitoring process.
+Doing so will terminate the other deamon before rejoining the main thread and exit nicely
   </li>
 </ul>

-### Schematics and Diagrams

 ## Usage